Mobile Acquisition

 IMPORTANT: When using a FOG IMU, ensure the vehicle is not running and LiDAR is not spinning during static alignment.

-Collecting stationary data during the alignment is important for Fiber Obtic Gyro (FOG) IMUs as they are capable of static alignment.
+Collecting stationary data during the alignment is important for Fiber Optic Gyro (FOG) IMUs as they are capable of static alignment.

 Static alignment uses the sensed gravity vector components to estimate roll and pitch.
 It uses sensed Earth-rotation rate to provide an initial estimate of the yaw of the IMU.
 As such, only IMUs with gyro biases much less than the Earth rate (15 deg/hr at the equator) are capable of reliable static alignment.

-Begin and end the mobile survey with the in an area with reasonable open views of the sky for 3-5 minutes.
+Begin and end the mobile survey in an area with reasonable open views of the sky for 3-5 minutes.

 Last updated